nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ----------------------------------------------------------------------
 ```

-> ❗ Note: We perform IC number validity checking when you execute `add` command.
-Only IC numbers that have the correct
-> check digit (last digit of the IC number) will be added to the database.
-If you are just testing our system and would
-> not like to use your own one, you could use an IC generator, like [this one](https://samliew.com/nric-generator).

 ### Deleting a patient or a patient's consultation details: `delete`

-Deletes a patient from the list or deletes a patient's consultation details for a specific date.
-The command to delete a
+Deletes a patient from the list or deletes a patient's consultation details for a specific date.\
-record requires that a patient has been loaded with the
+The `/p` flag is used to delete patients based on their NRIC/FIN number, while the `/r` flag
+is used to delete records from a certain date.

+> ❗ Note: Before deleting a patient's record, you must have previously loaded a patient with the
-[`load`](#loading-a-patients-medical-records-load) command.
-If no patient has been loaded, Patient Manager will print an
+> [`load`](#loading-a-patients-medical-records-load) command.
+If no patient has been loaded, Patient Manager
-error message.
+> will print an error message.

-Usage: `delete [/p IC_NUMBER]`
+Usage: `delete [/p IC_NUMBER] [/r DATE]`

 Example of usage: